Every website you visit relies on one thing: web hosting.

 While there are several broad types of hosting services, we will talk about them in more detail in the next section – before that, let’s look at some of the important parameters that deserve attention regardless of the particular type:

-Uptime – on the web, the standard of availability is “always available” – we’re not used to websites e.g. not working on weekends like some physical stores or offices might do.
+Uptime guarantee – on the web, the standard of availability is “always available” – we’re not used to websites e.g. not working on weekends like some physical stores or offices might do.
 Since the primary purpose of a server is to make your website accessible to Internet users, one of the key requirements for any hosting provider is maximum uptime – i.e. the servers being up and running 24/7.

 While it’s not reasonable to expect a strictly 100% figure (things do happen, even to highly specialized and well-maintained computers with optimized software), a decent hosting should keep each of its servers online at least 99.5% of the time.

-Hardware – the specific components used in the server actually does make a difference to your website’s loading speed.
+Hardware quality – the specific components used in the server actually does make a difference to your website’s loading speed.
 Key items to pay attention to are memory (RAM), the processor (CPU), and the permanent memory.
 RAM allows servicing multiple requests simultaneously, which means higher RAM will enable your website to handle higher traffic without being overwhelmed.
 The CPU correlates with website performance in a similar manner – the more powerful it is, the smoother your website runs; chances of dropping load speeds are also reduced in times of visitor traffic spikes.

-The difference is speed might not be that much within the same country (e.g. a server in New York will load websites to users from San-Francisco without noticeable delays), but if your primary audience is e.g. in Australia, choosing a US-based hosting provider might not be the best idea since the delay might sum up to several seconds, which is a LOT of time on the web.
+The difference in speed might not be that much within the same country (e.g. a server in New York will load websites to users from San-Francisco without noticeable delays), but if your primary audience is e.g. in Australia, choosing a US-based hosting provider might not be the best idea since the delay might sum up to several seconds, which is a LOT of time on the web.

-Control panel – before making a choice in favour of one or another hosting, it also wouldn’t hurt to find out whether you will have access to a hosting control panel, because if it’s not included into the offer, you will either have to work without it (rarely manageable unless you’re an experienced developer), pay additional money for it as an extra service, or install one yourself (which is almost always a hassle).
+Easy-to-use control panel – before making a choice in favour of one or another hosting, it also wouldn’t hurt to find out whether you will have access to a hosting control panel, because if it’s not included into the offer, you will either have to work without it (rarely manageable unless you’re an experienced developer), pay additional money for it as an extra service, or install one yourself (which is almost always a hassle).

 A control panel provides an easy, visual way manage your hosting: installing a website engine, accessing the website’s files directly, adjusting additional settings offered by the hosting provider.
 Some of the most commonly used hosting control panels include cPanel and Plesk.